Avoiding Scams & Pitfalls

 2. Fake or Cloned Vehicles

 Vehicle cloning is when criminals copy the identity of a legitimate car onto a stolen one.
-They duplicate number plates, VINs, and paperwork to trick buyers.
+They duplicate number plates, VINs, and paperwork to trick buyers — a serious risk when buying a used car.

 - Check that the VIN on the car matches the one on the V5C logbook and etched numbers on the windows or chassis.

-- Verify the number plate, tax, and MOT details online before viewing.
+- Verify the number plate, tax, and MOT details online before viewing via the GOV.UK vehicle checker.

 - Always view the vehicle at the address printed on the V5C document.